-Invasive species are in fact dangerous to the environment.
+Invasive species are dangerous to the environment.
 They represent one of the most potent, persistent, and widespread threats to the natural environment.

-Invasive species can harm both natural resources (fish, wildlife, plants, and ecosystem health) because they disrupt natural communities, and ecological processes and threaten human use of resources.
-This can cause huge economic impacts and the distribution of ecosystems.
+Invasive species can harm natural resources (fish, wildlife, plants, and ecosystem health) because they disrupt natural communities and ecological processes and threaten human use of resources.
+This can cause substantial economic impacts and the distribution of ecosystems.

-For example, in the agriculture industry, if an invasive plant species is introduced, this can lead to several problems for exiting crops.
+For example, if an invasive plant species is introduced, this can lead to several problems for existing crops.